 - Isvara has created, or rather has become or appears as, the jagat (Universe) for the benefit of the jivas to express and experience, by which they will mature in wisdom, which is the purpose of the existence of the Universe.
 For this, Isvara creates, sustains and recycles the Universe.
 (9.17, 10.20, 13.17) The jivas continue to exist with all their past effects and impressions intact even on recycling of the Universe.
 (8.19)

 - Isvara knows the innermost thoughts and intentions of every jiva.
 (10.20, 18.63) Isvara oversees the reward of every physical, verbal and mental action of every jiva in a fair and appropriate manner.
 (4.11, 9.19, 7.21, 7.22) This does not make Isvara judgmental because, Isvara is not different from the whole of existence.
 It is Isvara, as it were, that enjoys or suffers as the jiva itself.
-(13.15, 13.23, 9.24) Isvara is compassionate to every jiva because the jiva is not apart from Isvara.
-(7.7) It is just the Law of Nature that results in the reward.
+(13.15, 13.23, 9.24) Isvara is compassionate to every jiva.
+In fact, the jiva is not apart from Isvara.
+(7.7) It is just the Law of Nature that results in the reward, under the supervision of Isvara.
 Isvara wants every jiva to learn from the good and bad experiences encountered in life and grow in wisdom.
 (4.33) Even if the jiva has done a lot of bad deeds before, making a resolution to change for good and trying to be good henceforth is the most valuable decision, because the current intention is more important.
 (9.30,31)